 Learning to use the OSPool

 Users submitting jobs can specify their own requirements for per-job compute resources (e.g. CPU cores, memory, etc.) and any special server requirements.
 We recommend submitting lots of jobs and taking advantage of all the cycles possible, wherever they may be.
 We cannot guarantee that any single job will finish quickly, but the OSPool will allow you to accomplish a tremendous amount of work across jobs.

 Who contributes capacity to the OSPool?

-The computing resources for the OSPool are contributed by members of the OSG Compute Federation, typically campuses, government supported supercomputing centers or research collaborations.
-The members individually determine their policies for providing resources.
-The member determines the amount of resources it contributes and when these resources are available.
-In addition, some resource providers decide to share their resources with a specific research project,or they may choose to contribute resources to all in the OSPool.
+The computing resources for the OSPool are contributed by members of the OSG Compute Federation, typically campuses, government-supported supercomputing centers, and research collaborations.
+The members individually determine their policies for contributing resources, including the amount of resources it contributes and when these resources are available.
+In addition, some resource providers decide to share their resources with specific research projects, or they may choose to contribute resources to all in the OSPool.